RamiyanGangatharan/UrbanFracture/README.md

 - Removed debug logs from the health class.
 - Removed the light fixtures from the outside causing warnings about shadow graphics.
+- Implemented ragdoll physics onto the enemies when they enter the death state
+- Implemented a feature where the enemy upon death will despawn the enemy
+- Removed the blood sprite from the game as it messed with the ragdoll animations.

 ### Wednesday, May 28th, 2025
 - Attempted to create an inventory system five times and failed.